Toxic algae are naturally present in all New Zealand waterways. It’s important to know which algae in our waterways are harmful.

 Greater Wellington works with other councils and Regional Public Health to monitor the safety of our waterways, and issue warnings when blooms occur.

-This includes signs at key sites where toxic algae occurs, and updates online.
-However, people are advised to learn what toxic algae looks like, and swim elsewhere if they see it.
+Regular water quality monitoring is undertaken from mid-November through to the end of March each summer at over 80 sites.
+This includes online updates and signs at key sites where toxic algae occurs.
+People are advised to learn what toxic algae looks like, and swim elsewhere if they see it.

 Get in touch